 Bereavement Counseling Training and Education Program Options

 A bereavement counselor, also known as a grief counselor, provides counseling to individuals who have suffered a personal loss.
-Certificates and degrees in grief counseling or thanatology, which is another term for the study of death and dying, can be useful for those who wish to become bereavement counselors.
+Certificates, advanced certificates and degrees in grief counseling or thanatology, which is another term for the study of death and dying, can be useful for those who wish to become bereavement counselors.
+The most common degrees offered are at the master's level.
+Studies in these programs can range from the psychological impact of death and dying to advanced counseling strategies and theories.
+The educational requirements for professional certification can differ from one granting body to another; in some cases, a certificate will be adequate, while others could require a master's degree.

 Career Studies Certificate